SAP-samples/abap-platform-rap630/README.md

 ## 🛠 Exercises
 [^Top of page](#)

-In the _Getting Started_ section we describe how you get a user in the ABAP Environment of SAP BTP Trial which you will have to use to perform the exercises in this session.
-After you have created this trial user you will will an ABAP Cloud project to connect or your trial instance.
-Here you will generate an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.
-For your convenience, the class **`ZDMO_GEN_RAP630_SINGLE`** is provided to you to generate the package  **`ZRAP630_###`** alongside with the aforementioned RAP business object after execution.
+In the _Getting Started_ section you will generate an extensible managed Business Object (BO) with one entity _Shop_ with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.

-In _Exercise 1_ you will learn how to leverage the released RAP BO `I_BankTP` .
+In _Exercise 1_ you will learn how to leverage the released RAP BO `I_BankTP` in your own code.

 In _Exercise 2.1_ you will _extend the behavior_ of the base RAP business object that has been generated at the end of the Getting Started section.
 You will learn how extend the behavior of the base RAP BEO by validations, determinations and side effects.